iRail/tip-skip/README.md

 should be unveiled.

 The main goal is to provide an platform where mobile payment services are offered.
-The platform should easen the process of acquiring such SMS tickets.
+The platform should ease the process of acquiring such SMS tickets.
 Examples of such tickets are those provided by [De Lijn](http://www.delijn.be/en/verkooppunten/sms_ticketing_copy.htm), [NMBS](http://www.b-rail.be/nat/N/practical/pointsofsale/mobile/index.php) or [4411 parking tickets](http://www.4411.be/en/).